sebald/scroll-rack/README.md

 ## Backlog

+- Make responsive (currently is just in an "ok" state...)
 - Parse source code to generate additional documentation via `@` comments
  - Documentation for TypeScript Interfaces
  - Documentation for custom HTML/Web Components and their API